karma-runner/karma-coverage/README.md

     preprocessors: {
       // source files, that you wanna generate coverage for
-      // do not include tests or libraries
+      // do not include tests or libraries 'src/**/*.coffee': ['coverage'],
-      // (these files will be instrumented by Istanbul via Ibrik unless
-      // specified otherwise in coverageReporter.instrumenter)
-      'src/**/*.coffee': ['coverage'],

       // note: project files will already be converted to